a1254898873/machine-learning-/machine learning.md

 #### 3. gradient decent

 gradient decent  is a  iterative optimization   algorithm for finding a local minimum of a differentiable function .

+## classification

+logistics regression :  logistics regression  is used for classification problems.
+It can predict the group to which the object  belongs to.
+It give you  a binary outcome between 0 and 1.

+K nearest  neighbours : KNN is used  for classification and regression .
+Theory  is that similar things are near  to each other .